finos/common-domain-model/documentation/source/event-model.rst

 Primitive instructions do not include the before trade state.
 This separation allows to specify composite primitive instructions to be applied to a single trade state.
 In this case, the corresponding primitive operators are chained together, as represented in the diagram below.

 .. note:: When a primitive instruction is composite, interim trade states will be created when executing each primitive operator.
-These interim trade state may not correspond to any actual business outcome (only the final after trade state does), so implementors will usually choose not persist them.
+These interim trade state may not correspond to any actual business outcome (only the final after trade state does), so implementors will usually choose not to persist them.

 The ``PrimitiveInstruction`` data types allows to build such composite primitive instructions.
 It contains one instruction attribute for each of the possible nine primitive instruction types - aligned onto the nine fundamental primitive operators.

 .. code-block:: Haskell

  type PrimitiveInstruction: <"A Primitive Instruction describes the inputs required to pass into the corresponding PrimitiveEvent function.">
    contractFormation ContractFormationInstruction (0..1) <"Specifies instructions describing an contract formation primitive event.">
    execution ExecutionInstruction (0..1) <"Specifies instructions describing an execution primitive event.">
    exercise ExerciseInstruction (0..1) <"Specifies instructions describing an exercise primitive event.">
    partyChange PartyChangeInstruction (0..1) <"Specifies instructions describing a party change primitive event.">
    quantityChange QuantityChangeInstruction (0..1) <"Specifies instructions describing an quantity change primitive event.">
    reset ResetInstruction (0..1) <"Specifies instructions describing a reset event.">
    split SplitInstruction (0..1) <"Specifies instructions to split a trade into multiple branches.">
    termsChange TermsChangeInstruction (0..1) <"Specifies instructions describing a terms change primitive event.">
    transfer TransferInstruction (0..1) <"Specifies instructions describing a transfer primitive event.">

 The ``Create_TradeState`` function applies a set of primitive instructions to a trade state.
 It takes a single trade state and a composite primitive instruction as inputs and returns a single trade state.
 The before trade state input is optional, in case a new execution is specified in the instructions.